WebAssembly/spec/md-proto/WebAssembly.md

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.

-#### Call Stack Resources
+#### Call-Stack Resources

-Call stack resources are an abstract quantity, with discrete units, of which a [nondeterministic] amount is allocated during instantiation, belonging to an instance.
+Call-stack resources are an abstract quantity, with discrete units, of which a [nondeterministic] amount is allocated during instantiation, belonging to an instance.